DonnaIB/surround_yourself_with_spanish/README.md

 * A responsive, collapsible navigation bar, allowing users to easily navigate the site on any device.

 ### Possible Features to Implement in Future
+* Option to filter recommendations based on category or level.
+* Server side form validation

 ## Technologies Used for building this site
-- This project uses HTML, CSS and JavaScript programming languages.
+- This project uses HTML, CSS, Javascript & Python programming languages.
+- This project uses Flask and the following Flash extentions - please see requirements.txt for full list of extentions.
+- This project uses MongoDB for database functionality.
+- This project is deployed using Heroku.

+### Tools, Libraries,
 - Gitpod was used an the IDE for building the site.
 - **Bootstrap4** was used to assist with the structure, responsiveness and browser compatibility of the site.
 - **Material Design** was used for the icons in the site.
-- **Google fonts** was used to style the website fonts.
 - **jQuery** to reference Javascript needed for the responsive navbar.
 - **Popper.js** reference Javascript needed for the responsive navbar.
-- **Google Maps** to create map and markers on contact page.
-- **EmailJS** to connect the contact form to website owners Gmail account.
+- **Balsamiq** - was used for creating my wireframes.
+ - **favicon.io** - was used for creating favicon.
+- **Am I Responsive?** - was used for creating image at start of README.

 ## Testing